-3.1.3 Preemption instrumentation
+3.1.3 Preemption Instrumentation

 As some of the task interleavings are asynchronous, that is, their occurrence are initiated by asynchronous events such as hardware interrupts, they do not have an origin in the logic control flow of task execution that blocking system calls do.
 To reproduce these events and interleavings correctly in a replay execution, we need to be able to pinpoint and monitor their exact location of occurrence.
 In other words, we need some sort of unique marker to differentiate between different program states.
 The program counter value of the occurrence of the event is a strong candidate for such a unique marker.
 However, as program counter values can be revisited in loops, subroutines and recursive calls, additional information is needed.
 To provide such data, we use the information of the task context available from the task control block in the TaskSwitchHook.
 This task context is represented in the contents of the register set and the task stack.
-To avoid the massive overhead introduced by sampling the entire contents of these areas, we use checksums instead [14].
+To avoid the massive overhead introduced by sampling the entire contents of these areas, we use checksums instead [TSHP03].
 Although these checksums are not truly unique, they strongly aid in differentiating between program states.

-Other solutions to this problem have been proposed [2][10], but these are not suitable in the VxWorks case due to lack of kernel instrumentation possibilities, large overheads or specialized hardware requirements.
+Other solutions to this problem have been proposed, such as hardware instruction counters [CL87] and software instruction counters [MCL89], but these are not suitable in the VxWorks case due to lack of kernel instrumentation possibilities, large overheads or specialized hardware requirements.